 Visas If you hold a full British Passport and are visiting Botswana for a holiday only and staying less than 30 days you do not need to arrange a visa in advance.

 If you plan to fly via South Africa please note that there are special requirements for those travelling with children, requiring provision of birth certificates and other documents, which are strictly enforced, particularly if only one parent is accompanying.

-Health No inoculations are legally required for Botswana but Polio, Tetanus, Typhoid and Hepatitis A are recommended, and you will also be advised to take anti-Malaria tablets.
-You should consult a health professional for further and more detailed advice.
+Health No inoculations are legally required for Botswana but Polio, Tetanus, Typhoid and Hepatitis A are recommended and you will usually also be advised to take anti-Malaria tablets - you should consult a health professional for further and more detailed advice.
+If you are flying via Ethiopia, a Yellow Fever Vaccination Certificate is a technical requirement for entry to Botswana, although local guidance (as of April 2025) is that this is not required if you are just in transit through Addis airport from Europe and do not leave the airport.

-(DRAFT 16/10/23)
+(DRAFT 30/04/2025)